severalnines/docs/intro.rst

 Introduction
 ============

-This documentation covers ClusterControl version 1.8.0 which was released on September 19\ :sup:`th`\ , 2020.
+This documentation covers ClusterControl version 1.8.1 which was released on November 13\ :sup:`th`\ , 2020.
 This release contains key new features along with performance improvements and bug fixes.
 The release changelog is available at :ref:`Changelog`.

 What is ClusterControl?
 -----------------------